 To create scheduled backup with AOMEI Backupper:

-1. Download and run this software.
+1. Download (30-day free trial) and run this software.
 For system is more convenient, system backup will be set as an example to show you how it works.

-3. As you can see, the needed partitions has been included in “Step1”.
-You need just click “Step 2” to specify the backup destination location where the backup will be saved.
+3. As you can see, the needed partitions have been selected by default.
+You need to specify the backup destination location where the backup will be saved.